Each year at the annual AMSA conference, student prizes are awarded to the most outstanding oral and poster

 Fisheries Research Development Corporation Prize (Oral and Poster)

 The Fisheries Research and Development Corporation (FRDC) student prize was first awarded in 2002.
 FRDC student prizes are supported by funding from the FRDC on behalf of the Australian Government.
 The FRDC sponsored prizes are to be given to any category of student presenting within one year of completing their respective study course.
 The subject matter of the talk/poster must be consistent with Programs 1 or 2 of FRDC’s Research and Development Plan, namely Natural Resources Sustainability and Industry Development.
 If no suitable winners are identified, a prize will be withheld.
 As a condition of acceptance of this prize, FRDC is to be provided with profiles, photos and write-ups of the prize-winners and their research for consideration for publication in FRDC’s regular newsletter, or social media.

 Ernest Hodgkin Estuary Research Prize (Oral or Poster)

-Donated by The Committee of the Ernest Hodgkin Trust for Estuary Education and Research, this prize is to be awarded annually for the best student presentation on research that will facilitate a greater understanding of estuarine processes and management.
+Donated by The Committee of the Ernest Hodgkin Trust for Estuary Education and Research, this prize is to be awarded annually for the best oral or poster student presentation on research that will facilitate a greater understanding of estuarine processes and management.